-- 15.1 The agreement to arbitrate will be discharged (and any current arbitration will terminate) if: - (a) a party to the arbitration agreement dies; or - (b) a party to the arbitration agreement lacks, or loses, capacity (within the meaning of the Mental Capacity Act 2005). - 15.2 The arbitration will be terminated: - (a) if the arbitrator considers that the dispute is not suitable for arbitration under the Children Scheme and terminates the proceedings; - (b) if the arbitrator at any time after the commencement of the arbitration considers that the dispute is no longer suitable for arbitration under the Children Scheme on welfare or other grounds (see Arts.7.3 and 17.2); - (c) if and insofar as a court entertains concurrent legal proceedings and declines to stay them in favour of arbitration; - (d) if the parties settle the dispute and, in accordance with section 51 (settlement), the arbitrator terminates the proceedings; - (e) if the parties agree in writing to discontinue the arbitration and notify the arbitrator accordingly; - (f) on the arbitrator making a final determination dealing with all the issues, subject to any entitlement of the parties to challenge the determination by any available arbitral process of appeal or review or in accordance with the provisions of Part 1 of the Act.
+- 15.1 The agreement to arbitrate will be discharged (and any current arbitration will terminate) if: - (a) a party to the arbitration agreement dies; or - (b) a party to the arbitration agreement lacks, or loses, capacity (within the meaning of the Mental Capacity Act 2005). - 15.2 The arbitration will be terminated: - (a) if the arbitrator considers that the dispute is not suitable for arbitration under the Children Scheme and terminates the proceedings; - (b) if the arbitrator at any time after the commencement of the arbitration considers that the dispute is no longer suitable for arbitration under the Children Scheme on welfare or other grounds (see Arts.7.3 and 17.2);

+- (c) if and insofar as a court entertains concurrent legal proceedings and declines to stay them in favour of arbitration; - (d) if the parties settle the dispute and, in accordance with section 51 (settlement), the arbitrator terminates the proceedings (however, the parties may not request the arbitrator to record the settlement in the form of an agreed determination); - (e) if the parties agree in writing to discontinue the arbitration and notify the arbitrator accordingly; - (f) on the arbitrator making a final determination dealing with all the issues, subject to any entitlement of the parties to challenge the determination by any available arbitral process of appeal or review or in accordance with the provisions of Part 1 of the Act.